-Everybody’s Calling Jermaine Dupri The U-Word & It’s So So Petty
+Everybody’s Calling Jermaine Dupri Out Over His Female Rapper Comments & It’s So So Petty

 - By Bossip Staff